Posted in: Opinion | Comments (1)

 By Acting Lieutenant Morefield, Antioch Police Investigations Bureau

-This case is currently being investigated as a homicide by the Antioch Police Department Investigations Bureau.
+As of this writing, this second victim is still in surgery.
 We are in the preliminary stages of this investigation, and no further information will be released at this time.

-Anyone with information regarding this case is encouraged to call Detective Meads with the Antioch Police Department at (925) 779-6884.
+Anyone with information regarding this case is encouraged to call Detective Lowther with the Antioch Police Department at (925) 779-6943.
 You may also text a tip to 274637 (CRIMES) using key word ANTIOCH.

 By John Crowder